devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Offers high availability by default.
 - Amazon Aurora Global Database is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions.
 It replicates your data with no impact on database performance, enables fast local reads with low latency in each region, and provides disaster recovery from region-wide outages.
 This provides your application with an effective Recovery Point Objective (RPO) of 1 second and a Recovery Time Objective (RTO) of less than 1 minute, providing a strong foundation for a global business continuity plan.
 - You can set auto scaling for replica database but not for master.
+- You can switch your existing database clusters once every 30 days to Aurora I/O-Optimized.
+You can switch back to Aurora Standard at any time.
+- Encrypting an existing unencrypted Aurora instance is not supported.
+To use Amazon Aurora encryption for an existing unencrypted database, create a new DB Instance with encryption enabled and migrate your data into it.

+### Amazon Aurora Serverless

 - It is recommended to use Aurora Serverless for lightly-used applications, with peaks of 30 minutes to several hours a few times each day or several times per year, such as human resources, budgeting, or operational reporting application.
+- In Aurora Serverless, database capacity is measured in Aurora Capacity Units (ACUs).
+You pay a flat rate per second of ACU usage.
+- 1 ACU has approximately 2 GiB of memory with corresponding CPU and networking.

-### Amazon Aurora Serverless
+### Amazon Aurora PostgreSQL Limitless Database (Horizontal Scaling)

-TODO
+- For applications that need to scale horizontally and require more write throughput or data storage capacity than a single Aurora database instance supports.
+- Supports three types of tables:
+  - Sharded tables: These tables are distributed across multiple shards.
+Data is split among the shards based on the values of designated columns in the table, called shard keys.
+They are useful for scaling the largest, most I/O-intensive tables in your application.
+  - Reference tables: These tables copy data in full on every shard so that join queries can work faster by removing unnecessary data movement.
+They are commonly used for infrequently modified reference data, such as product catalogs and zip codes.
+  - Standard tables: These tables are like regular Aurora PostgreSQL tables.
+Standard tables are all placed together on a single shard so join queries can work faster by removing unnecessary data movement.
+You can create sharded and reference tables from standard tables.

 ### Amazon DocumentDB (with MongoDB compatibility)

-TODO
+- Amazon DocumentDB interacts with the Apache 2.0 open source MongoDB 3.6, 4.0, and 5.0 APIs.
+- You can switch your existing database clusters once every 30 days to Amazon DocumentDB I/O-Optimized.
+You can switch back to Amazon DocumentDB standard storage configurations at any time.
+- Amazon DocumentDB Elastic Clusters enables you to elastically scale your document database to handle millions of writes and reads, with petabytes of storage capacity.
+- Choosing an optimal shard key for Elastic Clusters is no different than other databases.
+A great shard key has two characteristics - high frequency and high cardinality.
+For example, if your application stores user_orders in DocumentDB, then generally you have to retrieve the data by the user.

 ### Amazon DynamoDB